Iceberg Beyond the Tip: Co-Compilation of a Quantum Error Detection Code and a Quantum Algorithm: Discussion

-Quantum error detection is a useful tool in the near-term and is expected to remain an important component of fault-tolerant architectures in the long term.
+QED is a powerful technique for extracting signals from noisy quantum circuits.
 In the near term, QED can credibly be expected to support beyond-classical algorithmic experimentation on hardware.
-In this Section, we discuss an example of how Iceberg code supports algorithm study, albeit at modest and classically tractable scale.
-We further note that QED will likely remain relevant in the long term as it a crucial role in most known fault-tolerance architectures.
+Here, we discuss an example of how the Iceberg code supports algorithm study, albeit at a modest and classically tractable scale.

-QED has important advantages over other error reduction or mitigation techniques like zero noise extrapolation (ZNE) and probabilistic error cancellation (PEC).
-First, QED is able to capture a more accurate quantum state while these error mitigation techniques usually target on improving the accuracy of an observable.
-For estimation the observable, error mitigation techniques often suffer from exponential sampling overhead with regards to the noise rate.
-Second, QED is simple and does not require tuning hyperparameters.
-This is in contrast to ZNE and PEC, which require a deep understanding of device noise model and careful tuning.
-Third, QED is explainable since the syndrome measurement results can help us understand how errors propagate.

-In \Cref{fig:energy_population}, we present an example of using Iceberg-QAOA to benchmark QAOA on a noisy device.
-Inspired by the long-tail behavior shown in \Cref{fig:hardware_results_panel}~(c), we propose a simple post-processing strategy to achieve more accurate energy probabilities.
-Since we are typically interested in optimal and near-optimal solutions, we can truncate the energy distribution and renormalize the probabilities of low-energy states, thereby uniformly increasing their likelihood.
-This strategy can be applied to any energy distributions obtained from QAOA.
-However, given Iceberg's longer tail, the post-processing will be particularly beneficial.

-In \Cref{fig:energy_population}(a), we visualize the energy probability of a $k=22$ nodes 3-regular graph instance executed on the H2-1 emulator.
-The Iceberg QAOA closely resembles the noiseless distribution compared to the unencoded version.
-Although Iceberg encoding currently faces limitations in accurately capturing the energy distribution for larger problems, it holds promise as hardware fidelity improves.